dandevondotcom/Hillcypher-Encryption/README.md

-# Hillcypher-Encryption
+# HillCipher-Encryption
-Simple Hillcypher Encryption Algorithm
+A Simple HillCipher Encryption Program written in C